manpagez: man pages & more

 Get picture from gremlin file name located the current directory

-file commands are given, the second one overrides the first.
+multiple file commands are given, the last one controls.
 If

 name doesn't exist, an error message is reported and processing